JR-Vickers/robot_mason/plan.md

 - [ ] Implement basic simulation of stone material properties
 - [ ] Create virtual reality visualization option

-## Notes for Implementation
-- Start with the basic simulation environment and build up gradually
-- Focus on creating clear visualizations of each system's operation
-- Maintain clean, well-documented code throughout
-- Create modular components that can be demonstrated independently
-- Keep performance in mind - the simulation should run smoothly on a laptop
-- Add debug options for all major systems
-- Document any assumptions and limitations clearly
-- Create fallbacks for complex features that might not work perfectly

 ## Estimated Timeline
 - Phase 1-2: 1 week ✅
 - Phase 3: 1 week ✅
 - Phase 4-5: 1 week
 - Phase 6-7: 1 week
 - Phase 8 & Bonus: As time permits

-## Recent Achievements
-- Successfully implemented real-time point cloud visualization using VTK
-- Created efficient multiprocess architecture separating simulation and visualization
-- Optimized point cloud updates for smooth performance
-- Added continuous robot motion demonstration
-- Implemented performance monitoring and FPS tracking
-- Fixed various rendering and synchronization issues
-- Achieved 30+ FPS in both simulation and point cloud visualization
-- Added real-time completion tracking and visualization
-- Implemented efficient multi-core utilization with process affinity
-- Created informative debug overlays in both PyBullet and VTK windows
-- Refactored code into modular, reusable components
-- Added comprehensive process monitoring and optimization
-- Created clean architecture for future extensions